kcwong395/Mahjong-Bingo/README.md

 We were exchanging students visiting National Cheng Kung University (or simply NCKU) during Summer Semister in 2018.
 Our team was attending a JAVA programming course and was required to complete a project using JAVA programming.

-In a visiting to Tainan night market, we observed citizens playing this gmae.
+In a visit to Tainan night market, we observed citizens playing this gmae.
 We had a deep impression towards this interesting game since we saw no one won any prizes and thus aroused our interest to study this game.

 ### Introduction - How to play